soapdog/firefoxos-quick-guide/front.md

 You can register your email to receive automatic updates when you download this book from its [book page at Leanpub](http://leanpub.com/quickguidefirefoxosdevelopment).
 The plan is to update this book many times per month.
 If you got this book from a friend or from some other site, you should consider going to the page above to download and register there thus making sure you will receive the update notices.

-# Acknowledgments

-To my wife Lili, the best wife in the world!

-To Mozilla for always believing in us, for keeping the web open and free and for always placing the user first!

-To the Brazilian Mozilla Community for receiving me so well and being just awesome!

 # Donations

 Writing a book requires a lot of work and I would like to dedicate more time in my life for this type of activity after the 2013 Google Summer of Code is done.
 Those that think that this book is useful (or cool) may move the price slider on Leanpub download page from zero to any desired amount and give me some bucks.
 Those that would rather donate using PayPal, I can receive donations under the *agarzia@mac.com* account.